 - Zinc $30

-It is possible to repair your gutters yourself.
+It is possible to repair your gutters yourself any time of year and before you get ready to hang your holiday lights.
 Some repairs will require a professional, but here are four common repairs that anyone can attempt.

 DIY gutter repairs may be an option depending on the type of damage and the damaged part.
 The channel Everything Gutter offers a video on gutter repairs.
 While some gutter repairs require professional reparations, there are some that you can do yourself.